 Do not underestimate the big influence the Russia cover letter can have on the outcome of your adventure!
 For example, you will experience the different immigration rules and practices, strange job application procedures, bizarre selection trends and new to you management culture.

 Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.

 When applying for a work in Russia, you may use either Russian or other foreign language, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to accept that not knowing the Russian language will put you at real disadvantage from the local job seekers.
 Some knowledge of the Russian is expected for most positions to cope with daily office life and life outside work.

 If you are submitting a cover letter in English, it is helpful to duplicate in Russian your name and contact address, unless you are certain that the recipient of your cover letter or job application is an English speaker.

-The Russia cover letter is the very first thing an employer and it is an integral part of your job application.
+The Russia cover letter is the very first thing an employer will read and it is an integral part of your job application.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

 Often the Russia cover letter is more relevant to employers then the accompanying CV because CVs refer mainly to the past time with exception of your present job.
 Concentrate on your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than on your past achievements because recruiters and employers are interested primarily in the future of companies and organizations they represent.

 Take the time to research every employer's organization and customize your Russia cover letter to fit the position.
 Personalize each letter with a real person’s name.
 Such personalization would increase retention of your application.